Def Wish Cast: History

-Def Wish Cast then went on to release one of the first full-length Australian hip hop albums, Knights of the Underground Table in 1993.
+Def Wish Cast then went on to release one of the first full-length Australian hip hop albums, Knights of the Underground Table, in 1993.
 Only the Sound Unlimited LP A Postcard From The Edge of the Under-Side came before it, which was released on a major label, CBS Records.
 Def Wish Cast then independently toured Australia, becoming the first Australian hip hop group to tour nationally.

 After limited commercial success, in 1995 DJ Vame moved to Melbourne, leaving the group in hiatus for almost a decade.
 During this period, DefWish, Die C and Sereck pursued other interests.
 MC DefWish concentrated on his band "The Quickness".

 In 1996, Sereck examined the Sydney hip hop culture in the first Australian hip hop documentary, Basic Equipment.
 The documentary was made by Paul Fenech (creator of SBS' Pizza series) and narrated by Sereck.
 It featured MC Trey, Def Wish Cast, DJ Bonez, DJ A.S.K, Mistery and Wizdm from Brethren and more.
 The 28-minute program was not aired until the following year.
-Sereck founded a record label of the same name following the airing of the documentary, and also united artists from Sydney's hip hop scene to form the Basic Equipment Crew.
-The collective includes DJ Sing, Frequency Unknown, Sleek the Elite and DJ Vame, among others.
+Sereck founded a record label of the same name following the airing of the documentary, and he also united artists from Sydney's hip hop scene to form the Basic Equipment Crew.
+The collective includes DJ Sing, Frequency Unknown, Sleek the Elite, and DJ Vame, among others.

 Def Wish Cast reunited briefly in 1997 to record and contribute the track "Hear My Raw" for the international compilation Bomb Worldwide.
-The album was released through the San Francisco label, Bomb Records.
+The album was released through the San Francisco label Bomb Records.

 Due to a very small market for Australian urban music at that time, limited commercial response to their first album and the absence of DJ Vame, Def Wish Cast did not record again as a group for almost decade.
 Since officially re-uniting in 2002, DJ Vame has been replaced by DJ Murda One.

 The following year, the group released their comeback LP The Legacy Continues..., 14 years after their debut.
-The lead single, "Allstars" was additionally featured in the soundtrack of the film, Bra Boys.
+The lead single "Allstars" was featured in the soundtrack of the film Bra Boys.

-In 2011, Def Wish Cast released a digital single and video clip for "Dun Proppa" a song from their upcoming album, Evolution Machine.
-Additionally in 2011, Knights of the Underground Table placed 91st on Triple J's "Industry List" as part of the Triple J Hottest 100 Australian Albums of All Time, 2011 poll.
+In 2011, Def Wish Cast released a digital single and video clip for "Dun Proppa", a song from their upcoming album Evolution Machine.
+The same year, Knights of the Underground Table placed 91st on Triple J's "Industry List" as part of the Triple J Hottest 100 Australian Albums of All Time, 2011 poll.
 The "Industry List" included some of the country's top musicians and industry experts.